1.2. Purpose and amendments

 "1300apprentice gave me the opportunity to fulfil my potential in my career.
 Their connections in the surveying industry enabled me to fulfil my potential and progress with my studies.
 Within a 2 year period, I completed my Diploma in Surveying and have been successful in gaining full-time employment with my host after my traineeship.
 Being a part of the 1300apprentice team has pushed me in the right direction and provided me with endless opportunities.
 I am very grateful and fortunate to 1300apprentice for their advice and support throughout my traineeship and beyond."

-"Before coming to 1300 Apprentice I was just a recently unemployed 19-year-old and being fairly young at the time I had no idea what career path to move forward in and I was finding it extremely hard to get my foot in the door.
-The staff at 1300 Apprentice were understanding, approachable and happy to provide advice, assistance and have constantly kept in contact throughout my Traineeship.
-I have now completed a Certificate III in Business Traineeship with a State Government Department and I am currently completing a Certificate IV Traineeship with the same Department.
+"Before coming to 1300apprentice I was just a recently unemployed 19-year-old and being fairly young at the time I had no idea what career path to move forward in and I was finding it extremely hard to get my foot in the door.
+The staff at 1300apprentice were understanding, approachable and happy to provide advice, assistance and have constantly kept in contact throughout my traineeship.
+I have now completed a Certificate III in Business Traineeship with a State Government Department and I am currently completing a Certificate IV Traineeship with the same department.
 If I were to go back and tell my 19-year-old self where I am now and what I have accomplished I would never have believed it.
-Thank you to the wonderful at 1300 Apprentice for your ongoing support throughout this journey and helping me find a career I am wising to excel in."
+Thank you to the wonderful at 1300apprentice for your ongoing support throughout this journey and helping me find a career I am wishing to excel in."